sourcegraph/handbook/content/departments/marketing/process/product_documentation.md

 # Product documentation

 These guidelines are for contributing documentation to the [sourcegraph repository](https://github.com/sourcegraph/docs).
-See [editing the handbook](../../../../handbook/editing/index.md) for how to contribute handbook content.

 ## Contributing

-Whenever a feature is changed, updated, introduced, or [deprecated](../../../product/process/prioritize_and_build/deprecation_process.md), the pull request introducing these changes must be accompanied by the documentation (either updating existing ones or creating new ones).
+Whenever a feature is changed, updated, introduced, or deprecated, the pull request introducing these changes must be accompanied by the documentation (either updating existing ones or creating new ones).

-The developer who made the code change is also [responsible](../roles/index.md#software-engineer) for writing the initial documentation for new features and updating the documentation for changes to existing features.
+The developer who made the code change is also responsible for writing the initial documentation for new features and updating the documentation for changes to existing features.
 This includes updating [the changelog as well](https://github.com/sourcegraph/docs/blob/main/docs/CHANGELOG.mdx).
 At the pace Sourcegraph evolves, this is the only way to keep the docs up to date.

 For docs PRs, the author should tag `@maedahbatool` from the docs team as an additional reviewer on the pull request.

 The [changelog](https://github.com/sourcegraph/docs/blob/main/docs/CHANGELOG.mdx) should also be updated for any changes that impact the user.

-It's the [responsibility of the Product Manager](../../../product/roles/index.md#product-manager) to ensure all features are shipped with documentation (i.e., that nothing slips through), whether is a small or big change.
+It's the responsibility of the Product Manager to ensure all features are shipped with documentation (i.e., that nothing slips through), whether is a small or big change.

 ## Docs repo local setup